· There must be a great and noble object.

 I foresee underwater power plants whose waste heat would raise these cold currents to coastal surfaces, uplift untold amounts of submarine nutrients and thus explode fish populations while accelerating and fine-tuning the climate-stabilizing properties of underwater currents.
 We would have to find new sites for these projects that would interfere with neither the natural fisheries described below nor with the major oceanic currents.

 Even more significantly, we should engage in the equivalent a new planetary Manhattan Project to develop photosynthetic capabilities in human skin and free us from our need to kill to feed.
-The details of this technology exhaust my imagination, as do its long-term consequences.
+The details of this technology exhaust my imagination as do its long-term consequences.
 Nancy Kress’ elitist science fiction novel, Beggars and Choosers has scooped me on this topic.
 Others have shown us the social nightmare that such a technology could generate at the hands of the usual psychopaths who would fill the world with miserable beings who could not starve to death quickly.

-Clever real estate magnates have discovered that sound ecological investments generate enormous profits.
+Some clever real estate magnates have discovered that sound ecological investments generate enormous profits.
 In Alexandria, Virginia, my father spent his last few years protecting the suburban landscape from cost-cutting developers.
-In such lucky communities, real-estate revenues have skyrocketed through loving attention to environmental detail.
-In general, I despise most developers: serial eradicators of forest cover for profit: they wind up being worse than invasive, tree-eating insect pests.
+In such lucky communities, real-estate revenues skyrocketed through loving attention to environmental detail.
+In general, I despise most developers: serial eradicators of forest cover for profit: they wind up being worse than invasive, tree-eating insect species.

 In The Earth in the Balance, Vice President Al Gore suggests that the world’s bookkeepers enter environmental impacts and resource exhaustion in their Depreciation column.
-First World banks could credit Third World countries for parkland set asides and renounced high-pollution technologies.
+First World banks could credit Third World countries for forest parklands they set aside and high-pollution technologies they renounce.
 They would shelve power plants that burned sulfurous coal, for example, and massive slash-and-burn land grabs.
 Said credits could finance state-of-the-art, low-pollution technologies of native design.

-In truth, we will easily be able to afford everything we need for PeaceWorld.
-We cannot afford anything less, since poverty is by far the most expensive social policy.
+In truth, we can afford everything we need for PeaceWorld.
+We cannot afford to do anything less, since poverty is by far the most expensive social policy.